Ulrika Pasch: Career

-In 1766, her brother Lorens Pasch the Younger return to Stockholm, and from that point on, the two siblings worked together.
+In 1766, her brother Lorens Pasch the Younger returned to Stockholm, and from that point on, the two siblings worked together.
 Their collaboration has been described as one of mutual respect and harmony.
 They shared their studio and guided each other in their work, while their sister Hedvig Lovisa managed their household.
 Hedvig Lovisa has been described as their dutiful housekeeper, and it is hinted and alleged by contemporaries that Hedvig Lovisa actually committed suicide after the death of her sister in 1796: she died later the same year.

 Ulrika Pasch is known to have painted details in her brother's painting which he himself found tiring, especially details in textiles and clothing.

 Pasch had an active and successful career until her death, and was frequently hired by members of the royal court and aristocracy.

 As a person, Ulrika Pasch has been described as a humble character, who never claimed her work to be anything but a way of supporting herself.
 She is also described as an easygoing and humorous person, who was easy to be around and could adapt to every situation.